-As the Executive Director of Family Ministries, Kendra Fleming oversees all family ministry areas—from birth to college—across all seven Atlanta-area campuses.
+As the Executive Director of Family Ministries, Kendra Fleming oversees all family ministry areas—from birth to college—across all eight Atlanta-area campuses.

 Kendra has been the person at the helm as family ministries pivoted online during the pandemic, connecting virtually with tens of thousands of students.
 Recently, she chatted with Jessica Duquette, who leads the NP Resources team, to share how she has led and what she has learned from this unusual season.